vlang/v/doc/docs.md

 default as `g`, integers will be rendered by default as `d`, and `s` is almost always redundant.
 There are only three cases where specifying a type is recommended:

-- format strings are parsed at compile time, so specifing a type can help detect errors then
+- format strings are parsed at compile time, so specifying a type can help detect errors then
 - format strings default to using lowercase letters for hex digits and the `e` in exponents.
 Use a uppercase type to force the use of uppercase hex digits and an uppercase `E` in exponents.
 - format strings are the most convenient way to get hex, binary or octal strings from an integer.